 Adding structure to your job search will decrease the time it takes to get the desired education job.
 You need to have a job-search system, whether employed or unemployed.
 It’s essential, even if you are not ready to move on to a new job immediately.
 The system is the same whether you seek full- or part-time employment, consulting, casual, or contract work.

 Why?
-Because searching for a job in a changing economy means constantly being aware of the market, the opportunities inside and outside your present situation, and what you have to offer.
+Searching for a job in a changing economy means constantly being aware of the market, the opportunities inside and outside your present situation, and what you have to offer.

-The time to become aware of your opportunities is not when you are pressured to find a new job.
-Ensure you are always looking around so you are not overwhelmed if and when finding a new teaching job.
+The time to become aware of your opportunities is not when you’re under pressure to find a new job.
+Always stay alert and watch for potential opportunities so you won’t be overwhelmed if and when you need to find a new teaching position.

 Organization Tips and Strategies You Need to Try